 Step 4.
 Choose a shared folder on the network path to save the backup image.

 Step 5.
 Click Schedule Backup to choose an appropriate backup frequency.

 ★ Advanced settings you may need:

 ◉ The scheduled backup will run in the way of incremental backup by default.
 You can change it to full or differential backup under Backup Scheme > Backup Method.

 ◉ All backup images will be kept until there is not enough space in the backup destination path.
 You can switch on Enable Automatic Backup Cleanup to manage backup disk space.

 Step 6.
 Confirm all your settings and click Start Backup > Add the schedule and start backup now to run your first backup.

 Wrapping Things up

 Now you know how to use Wbadmin to schedule backups to a network share.
 However, you may be disappointed when you find the older backup is overwritten because you backup the same computer to the same shared folder.

 Luckily, AOMEI Backupper makes up the defect.
 It allows you to keep as many backup versions as you want in the same shared folder as long as there is sufficient storage space.
-It also offers command line operations.
-Don’t hesitate to give it a try!
+Actually, AOMEI Backupper is still powerful server cloning software that enables you to clone hard drive in Server 2016, etc. Don’t hesitate to give it a try!